-System restart allows you to reboot the NBG7815 without turning the power off.
+Click the RESTART button in this section to reboot the NBG7815 without turning the power off.

 Reset to Factory Default

 Click the RESET TO FACTORY DEFAULT button in this section to clear all user-entered configuration information and returns the NBG7815 to its factory defaults.